-It’s sad to say but some bikers hate trikes simply because these machines feature a different design!
+It’s sad to say but some bikers dislike trikes simply because these machines feature a different design!
 These narrow-minded bikers say that trikes are bikes with training wheels and they are for inexperienced riders who can’t ride a regular motorcycle.

-If you would like to know why bikers hate trikes (and why they are completely wrong) this post is for you!
+If you would like to know why bikers dislike trikes (and why they are completely wrong) this post is for you!

 Why do Bikers Dislike Trikes?

 Unfortunately, there are bikers out there who say that trikes are just for losers.
 They often say that trikers can’t ride a regular motorcycle, which is why they need “training wheels.”

 You can hear similar judgments again and again.
 But these ego-driven, judgmental people are totally wrong!